A new ionisation network and radiation transport module in PLUTO: The equations

 \subsection{Dust}

 Dust plays an important role in the interstellar medium, contributing to extinction, and mediating radiation pressure and thermal heating \citep{Trumpler1930, Dopita2000, Draine2011}.
 Although dust absorption or radiation pressure provided by dust is not very significant in a low density medium, it can play a major role at higher densities.
-For example, for a Str\"{o}mgren sphere, we can compare the Str\"{o}mgren radius ($R_{st}$) and the mean free path ($\lambda_d = 1/ n_H \sigma_{\rm ext, d}$) for a photon in a dusty medium, where $\sigma_{\rm ext, d}$ is the dust extinction cross section per H nuclei.
+For example, for a \strom sphere, we can compare the \strom radius ($R_{st}$) and the mean free path ($\lambda_d = 1/ n_H \sigma_{\rm ext, d}$) for a photon in a dusty medium, where $\sigma_{\rm ext, d}$ is the dust extinction cross section per H nuclei.
 This produces a lower limit to the density above which the dust becomes important

 where, $ \sigma_{ext, d, -21} = \sigma_{ext, d}/10^{-21}$ cm$^2$.
 This means that in molecular clouds with densities $\gtrsim 100 \pcc$, extinction and radiation pressure offered by dust will be very important in the ionisation front dynamics \citep{Spitzer1998}.